44 GREAT ATTRACTIONS IN MOAB, UTAH

 Location: trailhead on Powerhouse Lane (close to downtown Moab) | Duration: 2-mile round trip hike (2-3 hours) | Cost: FREE

-Mill Creek Canyon has the best swimming holes in the Moab area, but it is prone to flash floods and it can be a little tricky to find.
+Mill Creek Canyon has the best swimming holes in the Moab area, but the creek is prone to flash floods.
 Poison ivy is also extremely prevalent here.
-I developed the worst poison ivy outbreak of my life here once.
+I developed the worst poison ivy outbreak of my life on one trip here.

 The hike is fairly easy, but it can be tough to follow the trail as it crosses the creek several times.
 After about 1 mile, you'll reach the main pool and falls.